Cerataphis lataniae

 Cerataphis lataniae, commonly known as the palm aphid, is an aphid known to infest palm species as well as a variety of leafy plants.
-It is one the most common pests that cause the most damage to agriculture and human health.
+It is one the most common pests that causes damage to agriculture and human health.
 It is able to cause death to plants prematurely or cause their flowers/leaves to fall early.

 Trade of palm and coconut tree varieties for ornamental and agricultural regions has allowed for expansion of this aphid's range.
 Mitigation strategies are being experimented in case the mild damage observed to be caused by the aphid to coconut trees begins to cause economic damage.

 Description

 Cerataphis lataniae is wingless, small, oval flattened, shiny-brown or orange-brown with a flat white fringe of wax.
 Nymphs are similar to adult C. lataniae with their color and their body shapes, but the nymphs are smaller in size.
 The adult C. lataniae are approximately 0.8-1.3 mm long, 0.7-1.1 mm wide and have 4-5 segments on their antennae.
 The cauda has 8-12 setae and the posterior margin of the genital plate has 7-14 setae.
 The wax that surrounds the body is produced by the wax gland plates arranged in a series of oval facets like a chain on the edge of the body.